Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 5.1.
 In what form should saffron be consumed?

-• Standardized extracts : Numerous clinical studies have evaluated the efficacy of saffron extracts standardized to safranal and crocin , generally at a dosage of 30 mg per day .
+- Standardized extracts : Numerous clinical studies have evaluated the efficacy of saffron extracts standardized to safranal and crocin , generally at a dosage of 30 mg per day .

 5.2.
-Duration of taking
+Duration of the intake

-To see results on mood and stress reduction, a course of several weeks is often recommended.
+To see results on mood and stress reduction, a course of treatment lasting several weeks is often recommended.
 The first improvements can appear as early as the first or second week , but the stability of the effect is generally seen after a month.

 5.3.
 Precautions and contraindications

-• Pregnancy and breastfeeding : Some sources advise caution, as saffron may cause uterine contractions in high doses.
+- Pregnancy and breastfeeding : Some sources advise caution, as saffron may cause uterine contractions in high doses.

 6. Why is saffron the new ally of well-being?

-The growing number of clinical and preclinical studies show that saffron acts as a true mood regulator , by modulating several signaling pathways (serotonin, cortisol, inflammation, etc.).
+The growing number of clinical and preclinical studies shows that saffron acts as a true mood regulator , modulating several signaling pathways (serotonin, cortisol, inflammation, etc.).
 Compared to other solutions, it has the advantage of being both natural and versatile : it acts on stress management , sleep quality , premenstrual comfort , and even on digestive health via its soothing action.

 7. A quality saffron extract for proven results: